 It’s easy to ask around for advice on life insurance, just like it’s easy to find people with opinions on how to successfully make money in the stock market.
-Asking questions and getting educated is always a good thing, but the problem is that getting life insurance advice from nonprofessionals may very well result in conflicting advice and confusion on your part.
+Asking questions and getting educated on topics like insurance is always a good thing, but the problem is that getting life insurance advice from nonprofessionals may very well result in conflicting advice and confusion on your part.
 You need to take it upon yourself to get a firm grasp on the basics: the different types of life insurance, the pros and cons of each, and the people for whom each kind of life insurance is the best fit.

 This is not rocket science – none of it is difficult conceptually, and it could be argued that some good foundational knowledge on life insurance might be worth many thousands of dollars to you over the policy you eventually purchase.

 The best sources of information when it comes to life insurance would include websites like this one, that are not overly commercial or filled with ads for specific companies or types of insurance policies.
 A life insurance agent who’s going to actually listen to the details of your situation before attempting to route you into one type of policy or another is also invaluable.
 Specifically, look askance at any agent who pushes you into whole life insurance before adequately explaining variable life insurance, universal life insurance, and variable universal life insurance.

 As well-meaning as friends and relatives are, is very easy for a layman to confuse the choice that was best for him with the best choice.